Kota Marudu District: History

 The district is once known as the stronghold of a local leader named Sharif Usman.
 The Sharif administer the area under the consent of the Sultanate of Sulu although he administer the place under his own as an independent chiefdom.
 He later involved in a dispute with the colonial authorities of British North Borneo after being accused as a pirate and involved in a slave trade, where he was killed during a battle with the latter and his entire fort in the area was destroyed.

 Demographics

 The population of Kota Marudu district according to the last census in 2010 is 66,374.
-It consists mainly of Dusun, Rungus, Bajau, Orang Sungai and Chinese (mainly Hakkas and Hokkien).
+It consists mainly of Dusun (from the Gobukon, Tobilung, Sandayo, Tagahas, Bunduliwan-Tinagas-Lingkabau, Kimaragang-Sonsogon, Garo, Luba and Talantang tribes), Rungus, Bajau, Orang Sungai (Tambanuo) and Chinese (mainly Hakkas).
 As in other districts of Sabah, there are a significant number of illegal immigrants from the nearby southern Philippines, notably from the Sulu Archipelago and Mindanao which are not included in the population statistics.